 The challenge that any senior associate faces is how to still maintain their own figures AND make the time to build their own portfolio of clients.
-One of the best ways of starting to make some time for business development AND strengthening your personal case is to delegate to more junior members of the team.
-The problem is many lawyers have learnt to be a ‘lone wolf’, and just do their own work.
+One of the best ways of starting to make some time for business development AND strengthening your personal case is delegation to more junior members of the team.
+The problem is many lawyers have learned to be a ‘lone wolf’, and just do their own work.
 Therefore, delegation doesn’t come easily or naturally.
 In this blog post, I explore a few easy but powerful delegation tips for lawyers to start delegating at minimal cost or risk to themselves.

 1. Attendance note